ibexa/documentation-developer/docs/api/field_type_reference.md

 ## RichText Field Type

-!!! caution "Deprecated"

-    Make sure to enable new version of the RichText Field Type provided via [eZ Platform RichTextBundle](https://github.com/ezsystems/ezplatform-richtext).

-    The RichText Field Type provided by Kernel via the `eZ\Publish\Core\FieldType\RichText` namespace is deprecated.
-Refer to PHPDoc whenever you want to implement any interface or extend any base class from that namespace.
+The RichText Field Type is available via the eZ Platform RichText Field Type Bundle provided by the [ezplatform-richtext](https://github.com/ezsystems/ezplatform-richtext) package.

 This Field Type validates and stores structured rich text, and exposes it in several formats.